Geosoft2/aqeCosmParser/README.md

 aqeCosmParser
 ===============

-Java program that grabs Air Quality Egg data from cosm.com
+Java program that grabs Air Quality Egg (AQE) data from cosm.com It covers all AQE tagged with "munster egg" (region of Münster) and retreives one datapoint in five minutes via the cosm API.